-“I started making some fairly small things and then selling them online,” he said.
+“I started making some fairly small things and then selling them online,” Michael says.
 “I knew how to build a website, and I knew how to, at least, put stuff up.
 And that first year, I made $10,000.
 It wasn’t anything amazing, but it was encouraging to me that there was somebody out there who wanted the things that I could make.”

-By 2013, sales were steady enough for Michael to step away from IT completely to run the furniture business he’d named Strong Oaks Woodshop.
-The name was inspired by the centuries-old trees that stood around his home, and his desire to use reclaimed lumber to create custom-made, handcrafted pieces of furniture for homes and businesses.
-He finds the wood he uses by dismantling old buildings and re-purposing the wood to create furniture that customers rave about.
+By 2013, sales were steady enough for Michael to step away from IT completely to run the furniture business he named Strong Oaks Woodshop.
+The name was inspired by the centuries-old trees that stood around his home, and his desire to use reclaimed lumber to create custom pieces of furniture for homes and businesses.
+He sources wood by dismantling old buildings and re-purposing pieces to create furniture that customers rave about.

 I want to honor that heritage of a 200-year-old tree that then does 200 years of hard service, whether holding up somebody’s barn or their house.

-Along the way, Michael was able to move out of his garage, to Strong Oaks Woodshop’s first rented shop.
-Around that time, Michael explored selling in Amazon’s store but found it challenging to navigate because he wasn’t sure where his company’s custom handmade products fit into the categories that existed at the time.
+Along the way, Michael was able to move out of his garage, to Strong Oaks’ first rented shop.
+Around that time, Michael explored selling in the Amazon store but wasn’t sure where his company’s handmade products fit into the product categories.

-Once Strong Oaks Woodshop joined Amazon Handmade, sales took off very quickly with the business making substantial sales within a couple of months.
-Michael and his team boosted their selling knowledge by watching and learning from Amazon videos and webinars available on Amazon Seller University.
-But there were hard lessons as well.
-They found out that sometimes, a customer returning a piece of furniture for, say, being the wrong size, could trigger a complaint which would end up getting the business’s Amazon store shut down.
+Strong Oaks joined Amazon Handmade and sales took off within a couple of months.
+Michael and his team boosted their selling knowledge by watching and learning from Amazon videos and webinars available through Amazon Seller University, a free educational resource covering topics like order fulfillment and customer service.

 From ashes, we rise

-In April 2017, a tragic turn of events saw a fire completely destroy Strong Oaks Woodshop along with all its tools and lumber.
+In April 2017, a devastating turn of events saw a fire completely destroy the Strong Oaks shop along with all its tools and lumber.

 With help from the community who rallied around the business, Michael and his team went on to rebuild the woodshop from the ground up.

-Today, Strong Oaks Woodshop continues to live up to its name.
-In 2020, just as the COVID-19 pandemic was starting to make headlines, they bought the property that now serves as their permanent home.
-In spite of the health crisis and subsequent supply chain challenges, the woodshop managed to stay open and hit $2.5 million in sales on Amazon in 2021—not bad for a business that started out in a garage.
+Today, Strong Oaks continues to live up to its name.
+In 2020, just as the COVID-19 pandemic was starting to make headlines, they bought a new property to serve as their home base.
+In spite of the health crisis and subsequent supply chain challenges, the woodshop managed to stay open and hit $2.5 million in Amazon sales in 2021—not bad for a business that started out in a garage.